5.1 A tidy forecasting workflow

-Many models have different data requirements, some require the series to be in time order, others require no missing values.
-Checking your data is an essential step to understanding its features and it is useful to do before models are estimated.
+Many models have different data requirements; some require the series to be in time order, others require no missing values.
+Checking your data is an essential step to understanding its features and should always be done before models are estimated.

 Plot the data (visualise)

 As we have seen in Chapter 2, visualisation is an essential step in understanding the data.
 Looking at your data allows you to identify common patterns, and subsequently specify an appropriate model.

 The data for one country in our example are plotted in Figure 5.1.

 gdppc |> filter(Country == "Sweden") |> autoplot(GDP_per_capita) + labs(y = "$US", title = "GDP per capita for Sweden")

 There are many different time series models that can be used for forecasting, and much of this book is dedicated to describing various models.
 Specifying an appropriate model for the data is essential for producing appropriate forecasts.